adambard/learnxinyminutes-docs/ada.html.markdown

    --  This is a modular type.
 They behave like Integers that automatically --  wrap around.
 In this specific case, the range would be 0 ..
 359.
    --  If we added ```+ 1``` to a variable containing the value 359,
    --  we would receive back 0.
-They are very useful for arrays type Degrees_Wrap is mod 360;
+They are very useful for arrays. type Degrees_Wrap is mod 360;

    --  You can restrict a type's range using a subtype, this makes them